igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 # Summary of Delay and Loss Marking Methods

-This section summarizes the marking methods described in this document.
+This section summarizes the marking methods described in this document, which proposes a toolkit of techniques that can be used separately, partly or all together depending on the need.

 For the Delay measurement, it is possible to use the Spin bit and/or the delay bit.
 A unidirectional or bidirectional observer can be used.